quakish/quakommon/Readme.txt

 	common_ob // Can be ignored for frag mapping.
 Only works in jump maps common_bot // Can be ignored for jump mapping common_color
 Inside it.
-(No need to add these for nrc)
+(No need to add these for nrc!)

 Note: The textures are using subfolders so they should not overwrite your current common textures in case you don't like these.

 Build_menu for Net Radiant Custom:
- - Find \settings\1.5.0\urt.game and replace build_menu.xml
+ - Find \settings\1.5.0\urt.game in your nrc install and replace build_menu.xml
 Note: this is a alternative default build_menu that adds -noob switche.
 Can be ignored if not mapping jump maps.
 Note2: If you already know how to edit build menus ignore this, you can just add -noob to your compile options manualy in nrc.